deinspanjer/jd-sql/doc/postgres-dev.md

 PostgreSQL development containers
 ================================

-This repository provides multiple Dockerfiles for spinning up PostgreSQL instances used in developing and testing the jd-pg SQL functions.
+This repository provides multiple Dockerfiles for spinning up PostgreSQL instances used in developing and testing the jd-sql SQL functions.
+While jd-sql targets SQL implementations beyond PostgreSQL, these containers are specifically for PostgreSQL development and testing.

-- With plv8 built from source (default PG 15): docker/postgres-plv8.Dockerfile
+- With plv8 built from source: docker/postgres-plv8.Dockerfile
 - With plv8 using a prebuilt base image: docker/postgres-plv8-prebuilt.Dockerfile
   - Base image: sibedge/postgres-plv8 (built on bitnami/postgresql)
   - Caveats: bitnami has moved away from Debian-based images; updates may lag.
 As of 2025-11-18, PG 18 is beta (e.g., 18.0.0-beta.3).
-- Vanilla Postgres, no plv8 (default PG 18): docker/postgres.Dockerfile
+- Vanilla Postgres, no plv8: docker/postgres.Dockerfile

-Both images let you override the default Postgres major at build time.
+All images let you override the Postgres major at build time via POSTGRES_MAJOR (or PREBUILT_PLV8_TAG for the prebuilt plv8 image).

 Build
 -----

+- Default simple build (vanilla Postgres, defaults to 17): make docker-pg-build

+- Build vanilla for a different major (e.g., 18):
+  POSTGRES_MAJOR=18 make docker-pg-build

-- Build plv8 image from source (defaults to 15):
+- Build plv8 from source (uses POSTGRES_MAJOR, plus optional PLV8_VERSION and PLV8_BRANCH):
   make docker-pg-build-plv8

-- Build plv8 image for a different Postgres version (e.g., 16):

-  PG_CONTAINER_VERSION=16 make docker-pg-build-plv8

-  Note: Backward compatible aliases exist and map to the -plv8 targets:

-  - docker-pg-build → docker-pg-build-plv8
-  - docker-pg-run → docker-pg-run-plv8
-  - docker-pg-shell → docker-pg-shell-plv8
-  - docker-pg-stop → docker-pg-stop-plv8
-  You may still use POSTGRES_MAJOR=15 make docker-pg-build, but the -plv8 names are preferred.
-Legacy POSTGRES_MAJOR and POSTGRES_MAJOR_PLV8 map to PG_CONTAINER_VERSION for convenience.

-- Build plv8 image using the prebuilt base (defaults to tag 18):

-  make docker-pg-build-plv8-prebuilt

-- Build prebuilt plv8 image for a specific tag (e.g., 18.0.0-beta.3):
+- Build prebuilt plv8 image for a specific upstream tag (e.g., 18.0.0-beta.3):
   PREBUILT_PLV8_TAG=18.0.0-beta.3 make docker-pg-build-plv8-prebuilt

-- Build vanilla image (defaults to 18):

-  make docker-pg-build-vanilla

-- Build vanilla for a different major (e.g., 17):

-  POSTGRES_MAJOR_VANILLA=17 make docker-pg-build-vanilla

 Images are tagged as:
+- vanilla: jd-sql-pg-vanilla:<major> (e.g., jd-sql-pg-vanilla:17)
-- plv8: jd-pg-dev:<major> (e.g., jd-pg-dev:16)
+- plv8 (source): jd-sql-pg-plv8:<major> (e.g., jd-sql-pg-plv8:17)
-- vanilla: jd-pg-vanilla:<major> (e.g., jd-pg-vanilla:18)
+- plv8 (prebuilt): jd-sql-pg-plv8-prebuilt:<tag> (e.g., jd-sql-pg-plv8-prebuilt:18 or :18.0.0-beta.3)

 Run
 ---

+- Single dev container name: jd-sql-pg-dev

-- Start the plv8 container (port 5432):
+- Start the dev container (defaults to vanilla image, port 5432): make docker-pg-run

-  make docker-pg-run-plv8

-- Open a psql shell to plv8 container:
+- Run using a specific image (e.g., plv8 source-built for PG 18):

-  make docker-pg-shell-plv8

-- Stop and remove plv8 container:

-  make docker-pg-stop-plv8

-- Start the prebuilt plv8 container (port 5442):

-  make docker-pg-run-plv8-prebuilt

-- Open a psql shell to prebuilt plv8 container:

-  make docker-pg-shell-plv8-prebuilt

-- Stop and remove prebuilt plv8 container:

-  make docker-pg-stop-plv8-prebuilt

-- Start the vanilla container (port 5433):

-  make docker-pg-run-vanilla
+  PG_RUN_IMAGE=jd-sql-pg-plv8:18 make docker-pg-run

-- Open a psql shell to vanilla container:
+- Open a psql shell to the running container: make docker-pg-shell

-  make docker-pg-shell-vanilla

-- Stop and remove vanilla container:
+- Stop and remove the container: make docker-pg-stop

-  make docker-pg-stop-vanilla

-Running jd-pg SQL tests
+Running jd-sql SQL tests
 -----------------------

-The repository includes an initial PL/pgSQL implementation of jd-pg and SQL tests you can run directly with psql (no plv8 required).
+The repository includes an initial PL/pgSQL implementation of jd-sql for PostgreSQL and SQL tests you can run directly with psql (no plv8 required).

-1) Start the vanilla Postgres container and open a shell:
+1) Start the Postgres container (vanilla by default) and open a shell:

-  make docker-pg-run-vanilla
+  make docker-pg-run
-  make docker-pg-shell-vanilla
+  make docker-pg-shell

 2) From the psql prompt, run the tests: